akshitvjain/realtime-twitter-trends-analytics/README.md

 ## Motivation

 In today’s era, the analysis of real-time data is becoming critical for SMEs & Large Corporations alike.
-Industries such as Financial services, Legal services, IT operation management services, Marketing and Advertising, all require the analysis of massive amounts of real-time data as well as historical data in order to make business decisions.
+Industries such as Financial services, Legal services, IT operation management services, Marketing and Advertising all require the analysis of massive amounts of real-time data as well as historical data in order to make business decisions.

 Big data is defined by velocity, volume, and variety of the data; these characteristics make Big data different from regular data.
 Unlike regular big data applications, real-time data processing applications require building a distributed data pipeline for capturing, processing, storing, and analyzing the data efficiently.